Third-country resettlement: United States

 There are a number of advantages to the strategy of using agencies other than the government to directly assist in resettlement.
 First of all, it has been estimated that for a federal or state bureaucracy to resettle refugees instead of the VOLAGS would double the overall cost.
 These agencies are often able to procure large quantities of donations and, more importantly, volunteers.
-According to one study, when the fact that resettlement workers often have to work nights, weekends, and overtime in order to meet the demands of the large cultural transition of new refugees is taken into account, the use of volunteers reduces the overall cost down to roughly a quarter.
-VOLAGS are also more flexible and responsive than the government since they are smaller and rely on their own funds.
+One study showed that instead of requiring resettlement staff to work nights, weekends, and overtime to meet the demands of the large cultural transition of new refugees, the use of volunteers can reduce the overall cost down to roughly a quarter.
+VOLAGS are also more flexible and responsive than the federal government since they are smaller and rely on their own funds.

-Studies have found that refugee settlements in the United States have no impact on terrorism or crime.
+Other studies have found that refugee settlements in the United States have no impact on terrorism or crime.

 Economic empowerment in the United States

 Refugee resettlement in the U.S. emerged as a response to the violence brought on by World War II that displaced millions of people in Europe.
-Non-governmental groups partnered with the U.S. government to respond to this humanitarian crisis in the 1930s, playing vital roles in the future in resettlement of refugees.
-In the next forty years, the U.S. was committed to expanding its focus to other continents as well, coordinating with Non-Governmental Organizations to help those most in need.
-The Refugee Act of 1980 established political asylum in the United States, creating refugee resettlement programs to ease the transition to the refugees’ life in America.
-One objective of the U.S. Refugee Act of 1980 was economic self-sufficiency.
-Efforts were made towards helping refugees find employment and cease dependence on federal/state aid.
+Non-governmental groups partnered with the U.S. government to respond to this humanitarian crisis in the 1930s, playing vital roles in the future resettlement of refugees.
+During the next 40 years, the U.S. was committed to expanding its focus to continents other than Europe, coordinating with non-governmental organizations (NGOs) to help those most in need.
+The U.S. Refugee Act of 1980 established political asylum in the United States, creating refugee resettlement programs to ease the transition of new refugees arriving in America.
+One objective of the Refugee Act was economic self-sufficiency.
+Efforts were made toward helping refugees find employment and cease their dependence on federal and state aid.
 After the passage of the Personal Responsibility and Work Opportunity Reauthorization Act under President Clinton, poor families could receive support for five years provided they maintained a job search.
 After this period, U.S. federal law prevented any further forms of cash assistance.
-This affected legal immigrants/refugees as they struggled to learn English and find employment at the same time.
-These key events intertwined the relationship between federal/state governments and non-governmental organizations as they partnered to provide resources to refugees.
+This affected legal immigrants and refugees as they struggled to learn English and find employment at the same time.
+These key events intertwined the relationship between federal and state governments and non-governmental organizations as they partnered to provide resources to refugees.